ANC Will Engage AfriForum and Solidarity Over the US-SA Tensions

 What did the ANC say?

 Newzroom Afrika posted her address to the media on 30 March 2025 after the party's National Executive Committee met to discuss the tensions between the United States and South Africa.
-She said AfriForum are a minority within a minority and can't lay claim that they are representing the white minority.
+She said AfriForum is a minority within a minority and can't lay claim that they are representing the white minority.
 She said many want to see South Africa progress.

 PAY ATTENTION: stay informed and follow us on Google News!